ASUS Chromebook CX1 (CX1700)

 ASUS Chromebook C424The ASUS Chromebook C424 boasts a crisp 14-inch FHD anti-glare display, durable spill-resistant… -

-ASUS Chromebook CM14The ASUS Chromebook CM14 stands out with a MediaTek Kompanio 520 processor for smooth multitasking,… -
+ASUS Chromebook CM14The ASUS Chromebook CM14 is a sub-$300 14-inch Chromebook built around a MediaTek Kompanio 520,… -

 Acer Chromebook 314 (CB314-4H/4HT)A budget-friendly 14-inch Chromebook with Intel Alder Lake-N processors, WiFi 6E, and software… -